 What are you working on right now?

 I am currently working on quite a few larger pieces, for a museum exhibition, and a solo exhibition at a gallery in New York this fall.
-I have been working with silver-plated objects for the last eight years and have collected quite a bit of scrap, and casts off from this body of work.
+I have been working with silver-plated objects for the last eight years and have collected quite a bit of scrap, and cast off from this body of work.
 This next body of work is using all of this leftover materials and creating some semblance of the history of this leftover detritus.

 What has been your favorite dining experience?